octonato/samples-ui-shoppingcart/README.md

 Note that this sidecar exposes its 9000 port to 9003 on the local network, and you'll be able to browse the shopping service using the url http://localhost:9003/pages/index.html

-It also sets the USER_FUNCTION_HOST environment variable (the host that the sidecar will try to connect to find the user service) to `host.docker.internal` which in Docker is a hostname mapped to your local network, which is the network we will run the frontend on.
+It also sets the USER_FUNCTION_HOST environment variable (the host that the sidecar will try to connect to to find the user service) to `host.docker.internal` which in Docker is a hostname mapped to your local network, which is the network we will run the frontend on.

 3. Run the frontend.